goeltanmay/SecurityBot/BOT.md

 ### Bot Platform

+Our bot is a GutHub application that can be integrated to a GitHub repository and listens to installation, commit, pull request and email request events.
+Whenever one of these events in triggered on a GitHub repository, the GitHub sends this event to our Server Hosted Bot which receives the event and extracts all the relevant information.
+When a local hosted bot instance is available to service this request, the server bot hands over the event to the local bot.
+Local bot then performs penetration testing after updating the code at the local instance and returns the results to the server bot.
+The server bot receives the results and either comments, raises an issue or sends an email depending on the type of event triggered on the GitHub.

 ### Bot Integration

 Our complete application is divided into two parts: Server Hosted Bot Application and Local Instance Application.
 The functionalities provided by these sub-applications are explained below: